npc-riddlah/win_cloudimage_builder/README.md

     -s or --size        : Size of the final image (At example: 20G) -S or --sizeinit    : Initial size of image.
 Using only on installation proccess.
 Will be resized to --size at the end.
-    -I or --iso         : Path to reference Windows ISO image -w or --winpeiso    : Path to prepared WinPE ISO that will create bcd storage -n or --name        : Name of Windows in WIM image (Windows Server 2022 SERVERSTANDARD at example) -u or --unattendxml : Path to unattend.xml
+    -I or --iso         : Path to reference Windows ISO image -w or --winpeoverlay: Path to prepared WinPE Overlay that will applied to the WinPE image
+    -n or --name        : Name of Windows in WIM image (Windows Server 2022 SERVERSTANDARD at example) -u or --unattendxml : Path to unattend.xml
     -r or --runner      : Path to VM runner script